zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 ---

-[^1]: In this article, I use the term **systemic risk** in a broader way than its primary meaning used in finance, which focuses on the collapse of financial systems or markets due to cascading failures.
+[^1]: In this article, I use the term **systemic risk** in a broader way than its [primary meaning used in finance](https://en.m.wikipedia.org/wiki/Systemic_risk), which focuses on the collapse of financial systems or markets due to cascading failures.
 Here, **systemic risk** refers to threats to the stability of any large-scale, interconnected system, like payment networks, energy grids, or even global financial systems.
 This broader view highlights common traits of systemic risks: they’re interconnected, they can have far-reaching impacts, and managing them requires collaboration between regulators, supervisors, and organizations.
 By looking at systemic risk this way, we can better understand how compliance frameworks work to keep entire systems stable, whether we’re talking about critical infrastructure or global networks.

 [^2]:  I would like to note that due to the interdependent nature of the real world, the network of entities has some nodes that are more significant than others in the scale of the cascading failure probability.
 Of course, the statement that "EMV Co focuses on systemic payment system integrity, not whether a company survives a ransomware attack" does not apply to those critical nodes of the interdependency network.

+[^3]: For a better understanding of systemic risk and idiosyncratic risks, I suggest [the short reading from Systemic Risk Centre](https://www.systemicrisk.ac.uk/systemic-risk).